alwaysintreble/Archipelago.BatBoy/README.md

 * Disconnecting will crash the game.
    - If this occurs, your login information is stored along with the save slot, so you can simply reload the save file.
 * No console exists.
    - To see items received and sent, or to hint, you must connect to your slot with an Archipelago Text Client.
+This is included with the [main Archipelago install](https://github.com/ArchipelagoMW/Archipelago/releases).
+Make sure to also download the latest batboy.apworld and place it in the `/lib/worlds` folder.